-A meningioma is a tumor that forms on membranes that cover the brain and spinal cord just inside the skull.
-Specifically, the tumor forms on the three layers of membranes that are called meninges.
-These tumors are often slow-growing.
+A meningioma is a tumour that forms on membranes that cover the brain and spinal cord just inside the skull.
+Specifically, the tumour forms on the three layers of membranes that are called meninges.
+These tumours are often slow-growing.
 As many as 90% are benign (not cancerous).

 Meningiomas are highly vascular brain neoplasms that are often associated with substantial blood loss during surgical resection.
 Sometimes.
-Blocking off the blood supply (Embolization) to the tumors can be a preoperative adjuvant therapy that has proved to be particularly effective in mitigating blood loss during surgical resection.
+Blocking of the blood supply (Embolization) to the tumours can be a preoperative adjuvant therapy that has proved to be particularly effective in mitigating blood loss during surgical resection.
 These are called angiomatous meningiomas.
 Angiomatous meningioma is a rare and distinct variant of meningioma and accounts for 2.1% of meningiomas.
 Gross total resection is the treatment of choice for angiomatous meningioma.
-Postoperative radiotherapy may help patients with residual tumors.
-Angiomatous meningiomas belong to WHO grade I and have a favorable prognosis, The completeness of surgical resection is the single most important factor in deciding prognosis.
+Postoperative radiotherapy may help the patients with residual tumour.
+Angiomatous meningiomas belong to WHO grade I and has a favorable prognosis, The completeness of surgical resection is the single most important factor in deciding prognosis.

 Surgical treatment of meningiomas next to venous sinuses is difficult because of their irregular growth patterns and infiltration into the venous sinuses, making gross total resection impossible in some patients.
 Radical resection of meningiomas invading the major dural sinuses remains controversial.

-If the sinus is incompletely occluded or adjacent drainage vein could not be dissected from tumor, subtotal resection of the tumor followed by SRS may be a good alternative treatment option.
+If the sinus is incompletely occluded or the adjacent drainage vein could not be dissected from tumour, subtotal resection of the tumour followed by SRS may be a good alternative treatment option.

-Petroclival meningioma is a benign and slow-growing tumor that occurs deep within the center of the skull base, which is a very difficult location to reach surgically.
+Petroclival meningioma is a benign and slow-growing tumour that occurs deep within the centre of the skull base, which is a very difficult location to reach surgically.
 Patients may experience headaches, double vision, hearing loss, dizziness, facial pain or numbness, facial weakness, and loss of coordination.

-The treatment modalities considered in such tumors are microsurgery alone, microsurgery, and adjuvant radiosurgery, though microsurgery is the primary treatment.
+The treatment modalities considered in such tumours are microsurgery alone, microsurgery and adjuvant radiosurgery, though microsurgery is the primary treatment.